-Your deductible for the MyCare Rx 31 (HMO) is \$125.There is no deductible for MyCare Rx 28 (HMO).
+Your deductible is \$125.
 This is the amount you have to pay out-of-pocket before we will pay our share for your covered medical services.
 Until you have paid the deductible amount, you must pay the full cost of your covered services.
 Once you have paid your deductible, we will begin to pay our share of the costs for covered medical services and you will pay your share (your copayment or coinsurance amount) for the rest of the calendar year.